 After finding the perfect aperture, you may need to adjust the exposure.
 Change your shutter speed and ISO to properly adjust the exposure.

 Voila, it’s all done!
 Well, you may need to practice and read a couple more articles to master it.

 How to Set Aperture in Your Camera?

-A little disclosure that I’m using a Nikon D5000 as a reference.
+A little disclosure I’m using a Nikon D5000 as a reference.
 Methods differ between various and older cameras.

-- First of all, move the dial on the top the camera to “M.” Proceed to press and hold the +/- button below the shutter.
+- First of all, move the dial on the top of the camera to “M.” Proceed to press and hold the +/- button below the shutter.

 - Rotating the rear command dial to the left will decrease the aperture and vice versa.
-Left for small aperture, right for a bigger aperture.
+Left for a small aperture, right for a bigger aperture.

 While on a Nikon 5200, 3200, and most canon rebels the methods are similar: